-I’ve noticed in the past two years that several leaders in the emerging church movement seem to portray through their teaching, blogs, and twitter profiles a “I drink and that makes me really cool,” attitude.
-I heard one well-known teacher whom I respect play off the popularity of the WWJD craze by changing What Would Jesus Do to What Would Jesus Drink.
+I’ve noticed that in the past few years several leaders in the emerging church movement seem to portray through their teaching, blogs, and twitter profiles an, “I drink and that makes me really cool,” attitude.
+I heard one well-known teacher play off the popularity of the WWJD craze by changing ‘What Would Jesus Do’ to ‘What Would Jesus Drink.’
 He then spent several minutes talking about how much he enjoyed alcohol.

 I’ve never preached a message against alcohol and I don’t believe the bible prohibits drinking in moderation.
-After all Jesus turned water into wine and Paul encouraged Timothy to drink a little wine for his stomach.
+After all, Jesus turned water into wine and Paul encouraged Timothy to drink a little wine for his stomach.

-I’ve chosen to refrain from even social drinking for these reasons.
+However, I’ve chosen to refrain from even social drinking for these reasons.

 - It is better not to eat meat or drink wine or do anything else if it might cause another believer to stumble.
 (NLT)

-4. As a leader, I’ve chosen a higher standard for my leadership life.
-Prov.
-31.4 has influenced my thinking.
+- As a leader, I’ve chosen a higher standard for my leadership life.
+Proverbs 31.4 has influenced my thinking.

 - Kings and leaders should not get drunk or even want to drink.
 (CEV)